Theodore Roosevelt Honors Program

 It is important to realize that new TR Scholars are automatically enrolled in the courses they are required to take in a given semester.
 As a result, they are expected to fill out their schedule with other courses that do not conflict with the honors courses.
 The Course of Study for first year students is designed to help prepare them for success in college and to establish intellectual community amongst TR Scholars.
 This necessitates taking classes together.
 As a result, there is very little flexibility in the required course of study for the first three semesters.
-Thereafter, if conflicts arise, discuss them with the TR Director, and arrangements may be made to accommodate taking a course or two out of sequence.
+However, if conflicts arise, discuss them with the TR Director, and arrangements may be made to accommodate taking a course or two out of sequence.
 Any conflicts that necessitate taking a TR requirement out of sequence must be pre-approved by the TR Director and recorded on the Progress Update Form so that there exists a clear record of special arrangements or exceptions to TR Program requirements.

 Service learning projects should be not-for-pay, and should be designed with the objectives of the TR program in mind.
-There are two approaches to this requirement: all at once, in a major project, or over a number of semesters, one credit at a time.
+There are two approaches to this requirement: all at once, in a major project, or over a number of semesters.
 If you wish to complete your service learning all at once, find an organization that needs help with some new initiative that will give you an opportunity to take a leadership role rather than simply clocking service hours.
-Most service organizations have projects pending for which staffing is insufficient.
+Many TR Scholars use projects through the TR Program, summer camps, or other projects in Dickinson or their hometown to fulfill this requirement.
 These are the type of opportunities one should seek out when designing a service learning project for LEAD credit.
-One could also do 1 credit service learning projects over a number of semesters.
+Upon completion of 60 hours, students should sign up for LEAD 495H-2 for two credits.

-What is a Study Tour and how many are we required to attend?
-Occasionally the TR Director will arrange a trip for TR Scholars that involves unique educational opportunities (e.g., a trip to the capitol during a legislative session.)
-All TR scholars must take one of these study tours for credit during their course of study.
-The scholar will collaborate with the TR Director regarding a plan of study for the study tour, and will submit a follow-up report that sketches how the study done on the study tour will contribute to future scholarly efforts.
+Each semester there will be at least one opportunity for a student to fulfill their Study Tour credit, and once a year, the TRHLP Staff will design a Study Tour specific to student interests and program objectives.
+Recent Study Tours have involved trips to historic sites in the region, Mount Rushmore, Gettysburg Battlefield, and a tour of Oil Country.
+All TR scholars must take one of these study tours for credit during their time in the program.
+The scholar will collaborate with the TR Director regarding a plan of study for the study tour, and will submit a follow-up report that sketches how the study tour will contribute to future scholarly efforts.
 TR Scholars will be invited to attend all Study Tours, but only need take one for credit.

 The TR senior project is designed to coincide with any senior project required within the discipline major.
 TR Scholars are not required to do two senior projects.
 However, they are required to do a senior project that is a "cut above" (i.e., honors level work).
 The senior project should establish the TR Scholar's readiness for success in graduate school and/or preparation for leadership in the chosen profession.

 No. The TR internship is designed to coincide with any internship required within the discipline major.
 TR Scholars are not required to do two internships.
 However, they are required to include in the internship required of their major discipline (assuming one is required) a leadership component.
 All Leadership Studies Minor independent studies, projects, internships and like projects are designed with utmost student flexibility in mind.
 One may substitute these credits for major requirements (with Major advisor and TR Director approval,) one may “cross apply” both a major requirement and an LEAD requirement (with Major Advisor and TR Director approval,) or, if it is to one’s advantage, one could even complete two different projects, one if the major and one for LEAD credit.Consult with the TR Director for further detail.

 Yes.
 One may, with the Director's approval, transfer into the program, and it is possible, even for students who have been at DSU for some time, to begin the TR Program after their freshman year.
 However, one must take all required courses before graduating with TR distinction, or have a contract for any exception granted by the TR Director.

 One can get removed from the TR Program and have their scholarship revoked by being placed on either academic or participation probation for a second time, or by being placed on both academic and participation probation in the same semester.